sharad2802/youtube-channel-showcase/readme.txt

 Youtube channel gallery - displays list of youtube videos from a channel and showcases a selected video at the top which can be rotated

+= Limitations of this version
-Users wanting to style the videos to have more than 1 on each line will have to add their own css
+The following will require css to be created by the user Styling the videos to have more than 1 on each line Resizing the showcase or thumbnails from the default size

 == Installation ==